evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

 ## Implementation

  * Written in ruby as a gem with a simple command line interface
-* Uses rake to pull and normalize training and testing data
+ * Uses rake tasks to pull and normalize training and testing data
  * Takes advantage of the mail gem to parse messages
  * Uses bayesian filtering on subject and email contents
  * Allows for persisting data storage

 ## Example